 ORGANIZING YOUR WARDROBE

-Make rules about what your keeping and what your throwing away.
-For example when clearing out my wardrobe I only keep the things that
+Make rules about what your keeping and what you're throwing away.
+For example, when clearing out my wardrobe I only keep the things that

 1. I wear regularly